risingwavelabs/risingwave-operator/docs/general/api.md

 (<em>Appears on:</em><a href="#risingwave.risingwavelabs.com/v1alpha1.RisingWaveSpec">RisingWaveSpec</a>)
 </p>
 <div>
-<p>RisingWaveComponentsSpec is the spec describes the components of RisingWave.</p>
+<p>RisingWaveComponentsSpec is the spec for RisingWave components.</p>
 </div>
 <table>
 <thead>